apache/ozone-site/docs/02-quick-start/01-installation/02-kubernetes.md

 ## Hosted Kubernetes Cluster

-**Requirements:**
+### Requirements:

-* Working Kubernetes cluster (LoadBalancer, PersistentVolume are not required)
+- Working Kubernetes cluster (LoadBalancer, PersistentVolume are not required)
-* kubectl
+- kubectl

+### Deploy to Kubernetes

-As *apache/ozone* Docker images are available from Docker Hub, the deployment process is very similar to Minikube deployment.
+As [apache/ozone](https://hub.docker.com/r/apache/ozone) images are available from Docker Hub, the deployment process is very similar to Minikube deployment.
 The only big difference is that we have dedicated set of k8s files for hosted clusters (for example we can use one Datanode per host)

-### Deploy to Kubernetes

-`kubernetes/examples` folder of the Ozone distribution contains Kubernetes deployment resource files for multiple use cases.

-To deploy to a hosted cluster use the Ozone subdirectory:
+To deploy to a hosted cluster, use the Ozone subdirectory:

 ``` bash
 cd kubernetes/examples/ozone